 - Assure that participation in the program or activities is voluntary

 - Are offered to ALL members of the population

 Examples of “open to all:” If the Girl Scouts applied for a grant, the program would have to be open to all Girl Scouts served by the applying organization; if DREAM is offering a program for a particular affordable housing community, it would have to be open to all students who live in that affordable housing community.

 Successful grant requests must meet one of the following Agency of Human Services State Team Outcomes for Healthy Vermonters:

-For 2018 Grants, organizations may apply for one year, three year, or equipment grants.
+Organizations may apply for one year, three year, or equipment grants.
 Programs must be new or an expansion of an existing program to be eligible.
 Grants are not given for construction projects.

 VCTF defines a “new program” as: A program that has not existed before within the organization; not just that an organization has not applied for CTF funding for this program (in other words, an existing program that is applying for CTF funds for the first time must be demonstrating an expansion in scope or adding a location).